niallasher/neosocialserver/README.md

 a new API, and many more features, including actually being stable (eventually), actually working properly (eventually), being easy to deploy and work with (eventually), and being far more maintainable.

-Documentation has not been written yet, and it's in the very early stages.
-Nothing can be considered stable ey.
+Documentation has not been written yet (I'll start on it once interfaces have stabilised a bit), and it's in the very early stages of development.

+---
 ### Quickstart

 - Clone repository
 - cat requirements.txt | pip install (recommend using a virtual environment for this, there's a few dependencies)
 - set ```SOCIALSERVER_ROOT``` environment variable to where you want things to get stored.
-Defaults to $HOME/socialserver
+Defaults to
+$HOME/socialserver
 - ```python3 -m socialserver devel-run``` for development, ```gunicorn socialserver``` for production
 - If you want to change settings, default config is at ```$SOCIALSERVER_ROOT/config.toml```.
 It can be over-ridden with
   ```$SOCIALSERVER_CONFIG_FILE``` to change the location that is checked.